Carole Radziwill Weighs in on Dorinda Medley’s RHONY Exit

 Medley continued, “I have met so many interesting people and learned so much about myself, about life and about women along the way.
 Thank you to Bravo and NBC for the incredible ride and to my cast mates for constant stimulation and entertainment.
 I wish you all health, happiness and success.
 Clip!
 Dorinda”

-Medley joined the show in 2015, for the show’s seventh season, according to Entertainment Tonight.
+Medley joined the show in 2015, and has been on the seasons ever since.

 READ NEXT: Why This Real Housewife May Lose Her Home